Vinamra2009/Corona-virus/README.md

 # Corona-virus
-Covid cases predictor at nation,state and city_ level also at the state level makes the analysis by using algorithms of Machine
+Covid cases predictor at nation,state and city_ level also at the state level makes the analysis by using algorithms of Machine L